akjmicro/dclang/README.md

     (which is, in reality an address and a length):

         ```
-        [ greetings "Hello there, good people!" ]
+        [ greeting "Hello there, good people!" ]
         greeting .s
         <2> 7888448 21
         greeting print cr